Stormy Daniels–Donald Trump scandal: Investigations

 Daniels filed three lawsuits against Trump and/or Cohen.
 In the first lawsuit she argued that the NDA was invalid.
 She won the lawsuit, though it was dismissed after Trump and Cohen agreed not to enforce the NDA.
 A California court subsequently ordered Trump pay $44,100 to reimburse her legal fees.
-She lost the second lawsuit, in which she argued she was defamed, and was ordered to pay almost $300,000 in legal fees and court sanctions.
+The second lawsuit, in which she argued she was defamed, was dismissed when U.S. district judge James Otero said the tweet in question "constitutes 'rhetorical hyperbole' normally associated with politics and public discourse in the United States" that is protected by the First Amendment.
+She was ordered to pay $293,000 for attorneys' fees and another $1,000 in sanctions.
+She was later ordered to repay Trump an additional $121,972, and then later $5,150, in legal fees for failed motions to reduce the initial fee payment.
 In the third lawsuit she claimed that Cohen colluded with her previous attorney Keith Davidson against her interests when he negotiated the payment.
 The lawsuit did not name Trump as a defendant, and settled in May 2019.

-Trump's accounting firm, Mazars, provided his tax returns and related documents to the Manhattan District Attorney, Cyrus Vance Jr., following the outcome of the Supreme Court's Trump v.
+Trump's accounting firm, Mazars, provided his tax returns and related documents to the Manhattan district attorney, Cyrus Vance Jr., following the outcome of the Supreme Court's Trump v.
 Vance ruling in February 2021.
-The potential liability of Trump and other potential charges against Cohen arising from the payments to Daniels had yet to be determined and resolved.
 Although an internal report said there was "reason to believe" Trump's campaign had knowingly violated campaign finance law, the Federal Election Commission (FEC) abandoned an inquiry into the payment to Daniels.
 The FEC's vote on May 6, 2021, split 2–2 along party lines.

+On March 30, 2023, a Manhattan grand jury indicted Trump for his alleged role in the scandal.
+Trump was arraigned in the Manhattan district court on April 4.